VWB Projects with Track of the Tiger T.R.D.

 There are 4 main degraded forest areas, and several kilometres of nature trails through the healthy forest.
 It is along these trails that (location suitable) trees (and NTFPs) can be planted to supplement the diversity of forest cover and improve biodiversity.
 Our surveys indicate the site will carry some 5000 – 7500 trees.

-Within a 30km radius of the centre, there are numerous areas of designated community forest and various plots of forest land.
+Within a 30km radius of the centre, there are numerous areas of designated community forest and various plots of Royal Forest Department or National Park land.
 These have been encroached on for agricultural use by villagers.
 A scheme has been agreed whereby the farmers will continue using the land (boundaries agreed), if a specified number of selected indigenous species trees are also planted and maintained by the villagers on these sites.

 The total plot/forest area identified will accommodate at least 250’000 trees.

-Each tree is raised from seedling to sapling in our nursery, then transported to the site and planted buy the villagers.
+Each tree is raised from seedling to sapling in the SEEC nursery, then transported to the site and planted by the villagers, with supervision and traing by the nurserystaff..
 Where possible, seeds are harvested from the area in which the trees will be planted.
+The SEEC nursery is also used totraining in both CBR and Sustainable Agriculture for groups working on VWB supported programmes.

 Note* See also the 'Gift A Tree' and 'Adopt A Forest' options located further down the webpage.